Back to Blog

 Source: Upfrog / Contracting Business

-Read that last one again: contractors who show prices don't just close more deals—they close bigger deals.
+That last stat is the one most contractors miss: showing prices doesn't just close more deals, it closes bigger deals.
 When customers trust you enough to call, they're more open to premium options.

 The Generational Shift

-Consumer expectations have fundamentally changed.
+Consumer expectations have changed.
 The "call for quote" model worked when that was the only option.
-Now customers have choices—and they're choosing contractors who respect their time.
+Now customers have choices, and they're choosing contractors who respect their time.

 GenerationMore Likely to Call With Website PricingKey Behavior